Falven/Open-Data-Analysis/docs/4_configuring_a_jupyter_server.md

 Additionally, as you may recall from the system prompt, OpenAI's Advanced Data Analysis feature also uses a `Tool` for interacting with its stateful Jupyter notebook environment.

-At this point I would suggest that you explore the source code in `src/server_too_example.ts` and `src/utils/jupyterServerUtils.ts` to familiarize yourself with some of the basic concepts.
+At this point I would suggest that you explore the source code in `src/server_too_example.ts`, `src/tools/ServerCodeInterpreter.ts` and `src/utils/jupyterServerUtils.ts` to familiarize yourself with some of the concepts.
 I have annotated the code with comments for clarity.

 [Previous: Key Investigation](./3_key_investigation.md) | [Next: Configuring a Jupyter Hub](./5_configuring_a_jupyter_hub.md)
 [Table of Contents](../README.md)